Skip to content

 Isolated power supply

-Even tho Inputs and Outputs are now isolated from the robot, the ESTOP is still connected to the same power supply of the robot
+Even though inputs and outputs are now isolated from the robot, the E-stop is still connected to the robot's power supply.

 Not isolated power supply

-By following the connections as shown on image below all inputs and outputs will be connected to power supply of the robot.
+Following the connections shown in the image below will connect all inputs and outputs to the robot's power supply.

 Examples of input connections

-Inputs can be limit switches, push buttons, Sensors...
-For limit switch connect one end of the switch to HV_SEL and another one to IN1 or IN2.
+Inputs can be limit switches, push buttons, sensors, and similar devices.
+For a limit switch, connect one end to HV_SEL and the other to IN1 or IN2.

 Examples of output connections

-Outputs can be releys, lamps, low power actuators...
-For releys connect one end to GND_SEL and another to OUT1 or OUT2.
+Outputs can be relays, lamps, low-power actuators, and similar devices.
+For a relay, connect one end to GND_SEL and the other to OUT1 or OUT2.

 CAN bus

-The gripper connects to the following connector on the PAROL6 robotic arm.
+SSG48 gripper connector location on the PAROL6 robotic arm

-SSG48 Works by default with PAROL6 commander software and control board.
-There is no need to configure anything; it is plug and play experiance.
+The SSG48 works by default with PAROL6 commander software and the control board.
+There is no need to configure anything — it is plug and play.
+To build or buy one, visit the Source Robotics shop.

 Change in main.cpp